PixeledCode/react-flow/README.md

 ## Terminology

+You can read about the terminology [here](https://reactflow.dev/docs/concepts/terms-and-definitions/) but here is a quick summary:

 - **Node**: A node is a single element in the flow diagram.
 It can be connected to other nodes with edges.
 - **Edge**: An edge is a connection between two nodes.
 It can be used to connect two nodes together.
 - **Graph**: A graph is a collection of nodes and edges.
 A graph can have multiple nodes and edges.